KrumpetPirate/AAXtoMP3/README.md

 1. __--authcode [AUTHCODE]__ The command line option.
 With the highest precidence.
 2. __.authcode__ If this file is placed in the current working directory and contains only the authcode it is used if the above is not.
 3. __~/.authcode__ a global config file for all the tools.
 And is used as the default if none of the above are specified.
 __Note:__ At least one of the above must be exist.
 The code must also match the encoding for the user that owns the AAX file(s).
-If the authcode does not match the AAX file no transcoding will occure.
+If the authcode does not match the AAX file no transcoding will occur.

 ### MP3 Encoding
 * This is the **default** encoding